 - A receipt printer mounted in the driver compartment

-One of the first providers to launch a Black Cab specific bundle is iZettle.
-A popular mobile payment services provider across Europe, iZettle is used by taxi drivers in several countries, but has introduced a bundle specially designed to meet the requirements of the October 2016 mandate.
+One of the first providers to launch a Black Cab-specific bundle is iZettle.
+A popular mobile payment service provider across Europe, iZettle is used by taxi drivers in several countries, but has introduced a bundle specially designed to meet the requirements of the October 2016 mandate.

-What distinguishes iZettle from a traditional mobile terminal using the GPRS phone network, is that iZettle uses app technology on a smartphone in conjunction with a card reader.
-The iZettle card reader relies on the processing power in the phone, thereby keeping costs of hardware down, if you already have a compatible smartphone (see list).
+What distinguishes iZettle from a traditional mobile terminal using the GPRS phone network, is that iZettle uses app technology on a smartphone in conjunction with a card reader. iZettle’s card reader relies on the processing power of your phone, thereby keeping the hardware costs down.

 So what’s included in the iZettle Black Cab bundle?